Association for Information Systems

 The Association for Information Systems (AIS) is an international, not-for-profit, professional association for scholars of information systems that was established in 1994.
 The association publishes journals, organizes conferences, and provides a forum for information systems professors and managers.
 It has members in more than 100 countries.

 The association is led by a president who is annually elected from one of three world regions—the Americas, Europe and Africa and Asia-Pacific—on a rotating basis.
 The governing council is made up of elected functional vice-presidents and other officers and council members who are elected in the three world regions.

 The association organizes four annual conferences for IS researchers, educators and students: The International Conference on Information Systems (ICIS), which alternates between the three world regions, and three regional conferences: the Americas Conference on Information Systems (AMCIS), the European Conference on Information Systems (ECIS), and the Pacific Asia Conference on Information Systems (PACIS).

+European Conference on Information Systems

+The European Conference on Information Systems (ECIS) is an annual conference for information systems and information technology academics and professionals and was affiliated with the AIS.
+The organization of the conference comes under the purview of the ECIS Standing Committee.
+After being an affiliated AIS conference for many years, ECIS now has officially been adopted as the World Region 2 (Europe, Africa and Middle East) conference for AIS since 2017.